Obesity - sweetened beverages; Overweight - sweetened beverages; Healthy diet - sweetened beverages; Weight loss - sweetened beverages

 - A 16-ounce (480 ml) sports drink has 120 calories.

-The 2015-2020 Dietary Guidelines recommend limiting added sugars to less than 10% of your daily calories.
-The American Heart Association recommends that most American women consume no more than 100 calories per day of sugar, or about 6 teaspoons of sugar per day; for men, it's 150 calories per day, or about 9 teaspoons.
+The 2020-2025 Dietary Guidelines recommend limiting added sugars to less than 10% of your daily calories.
+The American Heart Association recommends that most American women consume no more than 6 teaspoons, or about 100 calories, of sugar per day; for men, it's 150 calories per day, or about 9 teaspoons.
 Read the ingredients and watch out for drinks that are high in sugar.
 Sugar can go by many names, including:

 - Corn syrup